Skip to main content

 What neglect sounds like (builder-side interventions)

-Neglect involves assuming that accessibility is someone else's problem -- or that screen readers will compensate for absent care:
+Neglect involves assuming that accessibility is someone else's problem, or that screen readers will compensate for absent care:

 • "Screen readers will figure it out, right?"
 (They won't.
-NVDA reads what builders write -- if the markup is empty, so is the experience.)
+NVDA reads what builders write.
+If the markup is empty, so is the experience.)

 • "It looks fine, so we assumed it works."
 (Visual appearance tells you nothing about screen reader compatibility.)